sunnyRK/chainlinkExternal/README.md

 ![participate](Screenshots/Screenshot3.png)

 #### 4. You can see in pod,
+    - Estimated prize as a live interest is accuring from AAVE protocol
     - totalcontract balance generated from all of the paricipant
     - Your Investment from total pod balalnce
     - and Joining amount required to join in pod
-    - And Even live interest is accuring from AAVE protocol
 ![Poddetails](Screenshots/Screenshot4.png)

 #### 5. After Chainlink alarm clock recognized that timer is finish, then chainlink VRF declared winner
 ![winnerDeclare](Screenshots/Screenshot5.png)

 #### 6. New pod is created and that old pod comes right side with winning and prize details.
-And COntract owner can disburse amount to all participant.
+And Contract owner can disburse amount to all participant.
 ![old-pod](Screenshots/Screenshot6.png)

 #### 7. Disburse amount by contract owner
 ![disburse](Screenshots/Screenshot7.png)

-#### 8. You can check winner total prize in right side top - "YOUR TOTAL WINNING"
+#### 8. You can check winner total prize in right side top - as a "YOUR TOTAL WINNING"
 ![totalwinning](Screenshots/Screenshot8.png)

 ## Current Future Task in mind
 1. Use ENS(Ethreum name service) to give more flexibilty to user.

+# Phase-2 (AaveBalancerAggregator)

+In Phase-2, We want to make innovative podding system where staker or participant can earn double interest.
+Where participant will deposit crypto tokens in pod and internally platform will deposit into `AAVE protocol` to accure interest.

+AAVE protocol will give `Aave intrest bearing tokens(like for DAI to aDAI)`.
+So, platform that aave interest bearing tokens will deposit into `Balancer protocol` to earn trading fees onto deposited tokens.

+In Summarize, It is `AaveBalancerAggregator`.
+We are making platform where participant can earn `double interest` using `AAVE interest bearing` tokens and `Balancer Trading fees`.

+This feature is `not fully implemented` with UI.
+We have implemented demo(not fully) smart contract for aave and balancer for this usecase.

+`note: Phase-2 is not fully implemented.`

 ## Tech stack

 Ethereum
 Solidity
 Web3.js
+AAVE - To Earn interest
 Chainink Decentralized Oracles
     - Chainlink Alarm Clock - To wait for particular time-period to finish POD
     - Chainlink VRF - To choose winner
-AAVE - To Earn interest
 Next.Js
 Semantic UI React